-For those of you that don’t know what period pants are, they are pants that you can wear on your period.
-And you don’t have to wear a tampon, sanitary pad or menstrual cup whilst wearing them.
+For those of you that don’t know what period pants are, they are pants that you can wear during your period.
+And you don’t have to wear a tampon, sanitary pad, or menstrual cup whilst wearing them.
 The lining is your ‘sanitary pad’ equivalent.

 Basically, you free bleed into your pants.

 A lot of you are probably recoiling thinking that’s disgusting, unhygienic, and smelly.
 But surprisingly it’s not!

 I was sent two pairs and a bralette to try and review.
 And perfect timing too as they arrived the day I got my period.
 Woop woop! #FreeThePeriod

 I put the period pants on immediately and I had two reactions.

 - I could never wear these out of my flat

 They are super comfy, with an elasticated waist, mesh slides, and a thick padded lining.
 They’re also super flattering, so for those of you out there who don’t mind a bit of period sex, these are the ‘sexy undies’ for you.

 Of course, they’re black and don’t come in any other colour.
 I imagine white would stain.

 Now the issue that I was most concerned with was the smell?
 Would they smell?
 How could they not when you’re free-bleeding?
 Even when you use tampons or sanitary pads you feel a little whiffy after a while, surely wearing bloody pants all day would be the same.
 It’s not.